Classical and quantum beam dynamics simulation of the RF photoinjector test bench: Acknowledgments

 The authors express their gratitude to A.V.~Vukolov, M.V.~Shevelev, and G.K.~Sizykh for their significant assistance in developing the beam emittance diagnostics.
 We also thank E.A.~Yakushev, V.V.~Glagolev, D. V.~Naumov, A.S.~Zhemchugov, and the management of the Laboratory of Nuclear Problems for supporting the project on behalf of JINR.
 Special thanks are due to K.V.~Cherepanov and N.E.~Sheremet for their help with quantum dynamics calculations, and to S.S.~Baturin for valuable consultations.
+The authors acknowledge A. V. Afanasyev for his valuable assistance in the assembly of the experimental setup.

 This study was supported by the Russian Science Foundation (Project No. 23-62-10026)~\cite{RSF}.